 SCREEN: Clicks Analyze> Analyze Particles.

-SCREEN: Clicks File> Rectangle and selects other spheres attached to RBC surface.
+SCREEN: Clicks Rectangle and selects the other sphere attached to RBC surface.

 SCREEN: Opens analysis software.

 SCREEN: Imports the files.

 Generate a plot with the centers of mass on the y-axis and time on the x-axis [1].
 Plot the results on a graph, using the x-axis for loss constant denoted by K-double prime and the y-axis for storage constant denoted by K-prime [2].